 4. Shed more light to make white shine bright

 Because white is devoid of pigment it’s highly reflective.
-Using directional light can help to make the white appear even brighter, an ideal trick if you are decorating a small dining space.
+Using directional light can help to make the white appear even brighter, an ideal trick if you are looking for small dining room ideas.

 Lighting is key for creating ambience in any dining space of course, so think about the look you wish to create.
 Hang pendants directly over the dining table to create an intimate feel.